Jessicashinjo/Iris/README.md

 # Iris
-Garden Monitoring with a Particle
+Plant Monitoring with sensors using a Particle